lesnitsky/howtodothisinflutter/recipes/index.md

 import HelloWorld from './hello-world.md';
 import Fetch from './fetch.md';
 import JSON from './json.md';
-import StatefulComponent from './stateful-component.md';
+import StatefulWidget from './stateful-widget.md';
-import StatelessComponent from './stateless-component.md';
+import StatelessWidget from './stateless-widget.md';
 import Arrays from './arrays.md';
 import HideStatusbar from './hide-statusbar.md';
 import CombiningPropsAndState from './combining-props-and-state.md';